 Country-specific volatility shocks.
 The specification of the VAR in equation (2.3) is parsimonious, but it features three main shortfalls: (i) it does not provide information on the size of country-level shocks; (ii) it is silent on the correlation of shocks across countries; and (iii) it is unable to detect potentially different responses depending on whether volatility shocks arise from big or small countries.
 The first two limitations are relevant for calibration reasons.
-The third shortcoming limits our understanding of volatility shocks risk-sharing in the data.
+The third shortcoming limits our understanding of volatility shock risk-sharing in the data.

-To overcome these issues, we propose a slightly different VAR, in which we disentangle foreign and U.S. variables:
+To overcome these issues, we propose an extended VAR,

-$$Y{t,i} = \mu{Y,i} + \Phi Y{t,i} + \Sigma u{t,i}, \tag{2.5}$$
+$$Y{t,i} = \mu{Y,i} + \Phi Y{t,i} + \Sigma u{t,i}, \tag{2.5}$$ in which we disentangle foreign and U.S. variables: